VantageVault/Vantage-vault/README.md

 ---

 ## 🛡️ Security & Trust
 We prioritize transparency.
-Even though we are an independent developer ("Unknown Publisher"), we ensure our builds are safe:
+Even though we are an independent developer, we ensure our builds are safe:

 * **Microsoft Verified:** Our Alpha installer has been manually reviewed and cleared by **Microsoft Security Intelligence**.
 * **Submission ID:** `1516eddb-2b14-459f-8193-e51f17c2321b`